Whitechapel station: Design

-Whitechapel has the unusual situation where the District and Hammersmith & City line London Underground platforms are located above the East London Line London Overground platforms.
+Whitechapel has the unusual situation where the District and Hammersmith & City line London Underground platforms are located above the Windrush line London Overground platforms.

-District and Hammersmith & City line
+District and Hammersmith & City lines

 The station used to have six platforms in open cuttings north of Whitechapel Road.
 The Hammersmith & City and District lines had two eastbound and two westbound (although trains could have reversed direction from any platform during times of disruption or engineering work).
 There was a siding beside platform 4 track accessed from the east side of the station which could accept a 6-car C or D stock train.
 There was another siding from platform 1 eastbound.
 This was of sufficient length and signalled to hold only a six car C stock train and when it was holding a train the platform (one) could only be used as a terminal, to reverse trains east to west, not as a through platform.
-The East London line (now part of London Overground) has one northbound and one southbound platform.
+The Windrush line (now part of London Overground) has one northbound and one southbound platform.
 They are sited at the eastern end of the station and are in a deeper cutting.